 - Uncheck “Optimize for web” and “Perserve Photoshop Capabilities”

 - In the compression tab: Do not downsample and keep Image quality at maximum.

-Now we will be able to open your file once sent, and have the same colors and quality when sending it to our printer.
+Good job!
+Now we will be able to open your file once submitted and print the best possible posters in the correct colors and great resolution.

-If the finished file size is below 15MB, you might have done something wrong or the image is simply now in a sufficient resolution.
+If the finished file size is below 10MB, you might have done something wrong or the image file is simply not in a sufficient resolution.